Paraguay: Enigmatic Wildlife Tour (EWT)

 Tour Overview:

-The semiarid lowland dry forests of the Chaco Forest are home to the highest mammal diversity in Paraguay.
+Paraguay is a fascinating and under-visited country.
+Folks from Ohio and Pennsylvania will find some odd familiarity in the hinterlands where Mennonite communities are the chief farmers, and blonde-haired blue-eyed Paraguayans speak a Germanic-lilted-Spanish.
+Great jams, good beef, and fresh bread follow the people.
+The semiarid lowland dry forests of the Chaco are home to the highest mammal diversity in Paraguay.
 The Chaco’s name is derived from the Quechua word chaqu, which translates to “hunting land”.
-While we will be doing a much different type of “hunting”, the name is a testament to the incredible diversity and density of mammals.
-The dry and thorny vegetated forests here help reveal enigmatic species.
-Throughout the tour we will use several mammal watching techniques which can vary from night drives and walks, hiking local trails, or waiting at mineral deposits and waterholes in hides.
-An estimated 150 mammal species live here with some of the highlights being Azara’s Night Monkey, Geoffroy’s Cat, Giant Anteater, Lowland Tapir, Black-and-Gold Howler Monkey, Plains Viscacha, Molina's Hog-nosed Skunk and Pampas Fox.
-The bird diversity is also attractive with over 450 species recorded.
-While our main focus will be mammals, we will also be able to spend some time birding and targeting some local species.
-Highlights may include Black-legged Seriema, Greater Rhea, Chaco Owl, Chaco Puffbird, Many-colored Chaco Finch, Southern Screamer and Chaco Chachalaca.
+While we will be doing a different type of “hunting”, the name is a testament to the incredible diversity and density of mammals.
+Although much of the Chaco has been farmed and is fragmented, our hosts have secured access to a variety of very cool private reserves, and located the finest remaining patches harboring the best mammals and birds.
+The dry and thorny vegetated forests here help reveal a slew of enigmatic species.
+Throughout the tour we will use several mammal watching techniques which can vary from night drives and walks, hiking local trails, or waiting at mineral deposits and waterholes.
+There are a lot of mammal species in Paraguay, but we hope to see around 28-35 species.
+Some of the highlights being the Chaco endemic Southern Three-banded Armadillo, Azaras’s Capuchin, Azara’s Night Monkey, Geoffroy’s Cat, Giant Anteater, Lowland Tapir, Black-and-Gold Howler Monkey (extension), Plains Viscacha, Chocoan Mara, Molina's Hog-nosed Skunk and Pampas Fox.
+There are several rarities possible, including big cats, but there are only slim chances of these.
+We will also likely see quite a few bats, including the ‘mega’ Common Vampire Bat.
+The bird diversity is also attractive with over 450 species recorded, including many Chaco specialties.
+While our focus will be mammals, birding highlights may include Black-legged Seriema, Greater Rhea, Chaco Owl, Spot-breasted ‘Chaco’ Puffbird, Many-colored Chaco Finch, Crested Gallito, Chaco Earthcreeper, and Chaco Chachalaca.
+Part of the humid Chaco is very similar to the adjacent Pantanal, replete with flooded wetlands, and we should see a smorgasbord of waterbirds including Southern Screamer, Jabiru, Maguari Stork, and waterfowl galore including the rather local Ringed Teal.
 For admirers of other types of wildlife there are over 3,000 species of plants, over 200 species of reptiles and amphibians, and countless insects and other invertebrates.

 Tour Details: